 Who May Be Liable for a Back Injury?

 Under California law, any party whose negligence contributed to your back injury may be held responsible.
-Depending on how the injury occurred, liability may rest with one or more of the following:
+Depending on how the injury occurred, liability may involve one or more of the following:

 - Drivers: Motorists who were speeding, distracted, or driving under the influence can cause crashes that place extreme force on the spine.